Shubham0a/project/README.md

 To deploy this application on a serverless platform like **Vercel** or **Deta**, ensure the following:
 - Configure environment variables on the platform.
 - Update `MONGO_URI` to a secure database service, such as MongoDB Atlas.

-Refer to the deployment platform’s documentation for additional steps.

 ## Checklist of Implemented Features